ericwastaken/macos-battery/README.md

 # macos-battery

-> When running on macOs, gets the battery charge percentage and battery charge status.
+> When running on a macOs device with a battery, gets the battery charge percentage and battery charge status.

 ## Install